ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+to remind the guests that all were
+mortal and that it was best to enjoy
+life whilst they could.—| The Hour.
+Everlasting Fence Post.—
 &quot; I discovered many years ago that
 •wood could be made to last longer
 than iron iu the grouud but; though